DaveL17/matplotlib/_feature_requests.md

 #### 2018-12-18  Autolog  [COMPLETE]
 In the CSV Engine you can specify the number of Observations that you wish to keep in your CSV file.

-It would also be useful to able to specify a user specified data retention period (e.g. 24 hours) so that older entries get dropped off.
+It would also be useful to be able to specify a user specified data retention period (e.g. 24 hours) so that older entries get dropped off.
 This would then make it easy to display graphs for the last 24 hours for example.

 DaveL17 - this feature was added with build `v0.7.11`.